PandaBacon21/pokeSDK/README.md

 ## License

-This project is licensed under the MIT Licenses and provided as is [LICENSE](LICENSE).
+This project is licensed under the MIT License and provided as is [LICENSE](LICENSE).